MicrosoftDocs/azure-devops-docs/docs/pipelines/includes/set-variables-in-scripts.md

 <h3 id="set-in-script">Define and modify your variables in a script</h3>

 To define or modify a variable from a script, use the `task.setvariable` logging command.
-Note that the updated variable value is scoped to the job being executed, and does not flow across jobs or stages.
+The updated variable value is scoped to the job being executed, and doesn't flow across jobs or stages.
-Variable names are transformed to uppercase, and the characters "." and " " are replaced by "_".
+Variable names are transformed to uppercase, and the characters "." and " " are replaced with "_".

 For example, `Agent.WorkFolder` becomes `AGENT_WORKFOLDER`.
-On Windows, you access this as `%AGENT_WORKFOLDER%` or `$env:AGENT_WORKFOLDER`.
+On Windows, you access this variable as `%AGENT_WORKFOLDER%` or `$env:AGENT_WORKFOLDER`.
 On Linux and macOS, you use `$AGENT_WORKFOLDER`.

 > [!TIP]